ozpoo/portfolio-netlify/src/pages/index.md

         description: hi
       - title: Print
         description: hi
-  - image: /img/dsc_0914-copy_600x1800.jpg
-    title: Research
-    text: We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-    list:
-      - title: one
-        description: hi
-      - title: two
-        description: hi
   - image: /img/flyp-1-1-1200x800_600x1800.jpg
     title: Process
     text: Love a great cup of coffee, but never knew how to make one?
 Bought a fancy